Market Penetration Strategy

 5. Customer Loyalty Programs

-Besides trying to attract customers with promotions, people also love rewards for their loyalty.
-In this case, you may plan something special for people who are your loyal and regular customers.
+In this case, you can plan something special for people who are your loyal and regular customers.

 i.
 Incentives for Repeat Business